loophp/collection/docs/index.rst

 This way of working opens up new perspectives and another way of handling data, in a more functional way.

-And last but not least, collection keys are preserved throughout most operations; while it might lead to some confusion at first, please carefully read `this example`_ for the full explanation and benefits.
+And last but not least, collection keys are preserved throughout most operations; while it might lead to some confusion at first, please carefully read :ref:`this example <Working with keys and values>` for the full explanation and benefits.

 This library has been inspired by: